neo4j/graphql/packages/introspector/README.md

 #### Introspect and persist to file

-This example infers the schema, generates GraphQL type definitions and persists them to a file `schema.graphql`.
+This example introspects the schema, generates GraphQL type definitions and persists them to a file `schema.graphql`.

 You can then serve this file with your GraphQL server.